Sei pezzi per pianoforte: "Valse Caressante"

-The first piece, with the French title "Valse Caressante" ("Caressing waltz"), is a solo piano arrangement of a waltz in E-flat major that Respighi composed for his Six pieces for piano and violin (1901–06).
+The first piece, with the French title "Valse Caressante" ("Caressing waltz"), is a solo piano arrangement of a waltz in E♭ major that Respighi composed for his Six pieces for piano and violin (1901–06).
 It is dedicated to Cesarina Donini Crema, the wife of the librettist of Respighi's opera Re Enzo.
 The waltz, displaying elements of French salon, is in ABACA rondo form with an introduction and a coda, drawing influence from composers such as Auguste Durand and Frédéric Chopin.

 The piece begins with an introduction four measures in length, which sets the structure for the rest of the waltz, as every phrase of the waltz is in four measures.
-In his thesis about Respighi's music, Nathan A. Hess points out the influence Durand's Waltz in E-flat major has on Respighi's waltz: both pieces start with an ornate introduction on the dominant, with Durand employing a ritardando leading to the A section while Respighi uses a fermata following a rallentando, and both pieces mark the first beat of each measure.
+In his thesis about Respighi's music, Nathan A. Hess points out the influence Durand's Waltz in E♭ major has on Respighi's waltz: both pieces start with an ornate introduction on the dominant, with Durand employing a ritardando leading to the A section while Respighi uses a fermata following a rallentando, and both pieces mark the first beat of each measure.
 The A section of the waltz is composed of two motives; the first is an ascending melody in longer note values and the second consists of falling eighth notes.
 The B section has the melody on the left hand consisting of four measures of ascending and four measures of descending notes; Respighi scholar Potito Pedarra and Respighi researcher Giovanna Gatto hint at its resemblance to a cello.
 The C section consists of a group of eight notes with accents constantly switching from note to note, which, in a study of Respighi's music, Luca G. Cubisino compares to Chopin's Waltz in F major, Op.
 34 No. 3.
 The A section is repeated a final time and is followed by a coda that ends the work.
 Stephen Wright calls the piece "suave and urbane."